S3-working-group/s3-practical-guide/docs/all.md

 Essential patterns to help you achieve this:

--   _Navigate via Tension_ – Everyone in the organization paying attention for situations where growing competence and skills may be valuable, focuses the learning effort and facilitates continuous improvement.
+-   _Navigate via Tension_ – Everyone in the organization paying attention for situations where growing competence and skills may be valuable focuses the learning effort and facilitates continuous improvement.
--   _Evaluate Meetings_ – A brief evaluation at the end of each meeting or workshop helps people identify their strengths, growing edges and ways to improve their contribution in the future.
+-   _Evaluate Meetings_ – A brief evaluation at the end of each meeting or workshop helps people identify their strengths, growing edges, and ways to improve their contribution in the future.
--   _Peer Review_ –  A team or person in a role regularly inviting relevant stakeholders for a review of their effectiveness, supports identifying their strengths, growing edges and ways they can improve their contribution in future.
+-   _Peer Review_ – When teams or people in roles regularly invite relevant stakeholders for a review of their effectiveness, they can learn about their strengths and growing edges, and identify ways they can improve their contribution in the future.
--   _Development Plan_ –  Collaborating with relevant stakeholders on a plan for how to develop necessary skills and competence, is an effective way of focusing the learning efforts of a person in a role, or for a team.
+-   _Development Plan_ – Collaborating with relevant stakeholders on a plan for how to develop necessary skills and competence is an effective way of focusing the learning efforts of a person in a role, or for a team.
--   _Peer Feedback_ –  Inviting feedback from peers, supports people in understanding their strengths and growing edges, so that they can invest in learning where helpful.
+-   _Peer Feedback_ – Inviting feedback from peers supports people in understanding their strengths and growing edges, so that they can invest in learning where helpful.

 #### Principle 9 – Intentionally Develop Culture